jeyu54217/Notes/Python/File_IO.md

+# TXT

+## Close File
+- Once closed, a file can't be .read() again. (should be reopen)
+- Always .close() files - it frees up system resources!
+- "with" statement will close file automatically.

 ## Read txt
-- "r" mode is the default
+- "r" mode by default
 - Cursor Movement : Python reads files by using a cursor
-- To move the cursor, use the seek() method
+- seek() : To move the cursor.
+- readlines() : To get a list of all lines.
-- To read only part of a file, pass a number of characters into read, or use readline()
+- To read only part of a file, pass a number of characters into read("abc"), or use readline()
-- To get a list of all lines, use readlines()
 ```python
 file = open("<file.txt>")
 file.read()